kartikaysrivastava23/Club-RAG-Agent/README.md

 - **Hybrid Search:** Implements a two-stage retrieval process:
     1.  **Vector Search:** Fast retrieval of semantically similar text chunks using cosine similarity.
     2.  **Re-ranking:** Improves relevance by re-ordering results based on a combined score of semantic similarity and keyword overlap.
-- **Interactive UI:** A simple and clean user interface built with Streamlit for asking questions and managing the data source.
+- **Interactive UI:** A simple and clean user interface built with Streamlit for asking questions, managing the data source, and providing feedback.
 - **Source-Grounded Answers:** The LLM is prompted to answer *only* using the retrieved context, preventing hallucinations and ensuring factual responses based on the document.
+- **Feedback Collection:** A built-in UI for users to label answers as "Correct," "Partially correct," or "Incorrect," with the results saved to `feedback.csv`.

 ## How It Works